AP FACT CHECK: Examining claims from 2020 Democratic debate

 But Saez and another Berkeley economist, Gabriel Zucman , have recently compiled a broader data set that does include those items and finds the top 1% has captured roughly 25% of the income growth since the recession ended.
 That's certainly a lot lower but still a substantial share.
 Income inequality has sharply increased in the past four decades, but since the recession, data from the Congressional Budget Office shows that it has actually narrowed slightly.

-TIM RYAN, U.S. representative from Ohio: "The economic system that used to create 30, 40, 50 an hour jobs that you could have a good, solid, middle-class living now forces us to have two or three jobs just to get by."
+TIM RYAN, U.S. representative from Ohio: "The economic system that used to create 30, 40, 50 dollar-an-hour jobs that you could have a good solid middle class living now forces us to have two or three jobs just to get by."

 THE FACTS: Most Americans, by far, only work one job, and the numbers who juggle more than one have declined over a quarter century.